somelinguist/Textastic-Citation-Completions/README.md

 If you want to temporarily update the completions without changing the default bibliography, you can run the shortcut from the Share Sheet and pass a single `.bib` file or selected entries as text.
 You can reset the completions to the default bibliography by running the shortcut without passing any options.

-To change the default `.bib` file used for updates, run the shortcut referenced in 4. above (you could also make your own shortcut that just modifies the `Textastic Citations` bookmark.
+To change the default `.bib` file used for updates, run the shortcut referenced in 4. above (you could also make your own shortcut that just modifies the `Textastic Citations` bookmark, or delete the same bookmark in Scriptable under Siri & Shortcuts.

 ## Use the shortcut as a Personal Automation
 Once installed, the shortcut can be used as a Personal Automation to automatically update citation completions when Textastic is started.
 This requires a default bibliography to be set.